26 fun things to do while stuck indoors

 Having a new skill, especially one that helps you to converse in a new language, is incredibly useful.

-I learned how to speak Italian with the help of apps such as Duolingo and other learning aids.
+I learned Italian with the help of apps such as Duolingo and other learning aids.
 An additional language not only opens doors while traveling, but it can also help boost career opportunities.

 Is there a recipe that you’ve been wanting to try out for a while?